Harshkaithwas/Django_REST_API_Authentication_Using_JWT_Token/README.md

 1. Copy this code to your project and use it there.

-        Run tour code and use jwt Authentication
+        Run this code and use jwt Authentication

 2. Download this code to your machine.